-Founded in 1988, Adoption Network Cleveland: The Ohio Family Connection is an experienced, trusted, reliable search resource.
-The wrap-around support provided by our knowledgeable staff, and the breadth of resources available through Adoption Network Cleveland round out our unique and holistic approach.
+Searching for one's birth family is a personal and important life event that is unique to each individual.
+Adoption Network Cleveland: The Ohio Family Connection is an experienced, trusted, reliable search resource for adult adoptees, birthparents, birth siblings, and others who are interested in searching for their relative(s).
+The wrap-around support provided by our knowledgeable staff, and the breadth of resources available, round out our unique and holistic approach.

 - Adult adoptees

 - Birthparents of adoptees 18 years old and over

 - Adoptive parents on behalf of their minor child

 - Individuals with Misattributed Parentage (MPE): also referred to as Non-Parental Event (NPE), this term represents when someone learns that a parent is not a biological parent and can include late discovery adoptees, donor-conceived individuals, or someone who has a different biological father than the person on their birth certificate.

 Adoption Network Cleveland has successfully helped thousands of adult adoptees, birthparents, siblings, and extended families find one another.
 Our assistance includes providing information on public records, search techniques, guidance, and emotional support throughout your search and beyond.

 - More than 30 years of experience with searches

 - Holistic, inclusive approach that is respectful of all parties involved

 - Leader in all legislative changes regarding adoption law in Ohio for more than 30 years, including spearheading legislation for Ohio adult adoptees to access to their original birth certificates